 The M-O-M-S™ (Mentors Offering Maternal Support) intervention is based in a theoretical

-processes.
-Weis et al. found that community esteem-building support, focused in first and
+relationship processes.
+Weis et al. found that community esteem-building support, focused

-second trimester, decreased anxiety associated with pregnancy and maternal adaptation.
-The
+in first and second trimester, decreased anxiety associated with pregnancy and maternal

-M-O-M-S™ intervention was specifically designed to address pregnancy-specific anxiety
+adaptation.
+The M-O-M-S™ intervention was specifically designed to address

-(inclusive of depressive symptoms), concerns related to family/partner relationships, and
+pregnancy-specific anxiety (inclusive of depressive symptoms), concerns related to

 Up to 400 subjects will be recruited, with a goal of 240 completing the study.
 Each group

-of 10-12.
-The outcome measures will be compared between the intervention and control data and
+sizes of 10-12.
+The outcome measures will be compared between the intervention and

-sites.
-Clinicians will be informed of the intervention and asked to encourage their patients
+community sites.
+Clinicians will be informed of the intervention and asked to encourage

-to participate.
-They will also refer potential participants and provide flyers to interested
+their patients to participate.
+They will also refer potential participants and provide

-women.
-Study staff will also attend the clinics on days when a large number of prenatal
+flyers to interested women.
+Study staff will also attend the clinics on days when a large

 relationships with experienced local mothers and the other participants in the group.
 The